zencomputersystems/beesuiteDocs/docs/source/login.rst

 Login
 ******

-Login to administration profile.
+Login to administration or user profile.
-Enter the username (email) and password (provided in your email for first time login) and click Login.
+Enter the username (email) and password and click Login.

+NOTE:
+ Password is provided by administrator or your newly set password when first time login.

 .. image:: images/sign_in.png
       :align: left